 pspp-dump-sav is a command-line utility accompanying PSPP.
+It is not installed by default, so it may be missing from your PSPP installation.
 It reads one or more SPSS system files and prints their contents.
 The output format is useful for debugging system file readers and writers and for discovering how to interpret unknown or poorly understood records.
 End users may find the output useful for providing the PSPP developers information about system files that PSPP does not accurately read.